-(B) No point within the logged area shall be more than 100 ft. from a seed tree.

-(C) Seed tree species and site preparation measures shall be specified in the plan by the operations.
+- (B) No point within the logged area shall be more than 100 ft. from a seed tree. - (C) Seed tree species and site preparation measures shall be specified in the plan by the - (D) Seed trees shall be marked by or under the supervision of an RPF prior to felling operations.